msgrigorovich/SQL/README.md

     QA Analyst
 </h1>

-Hello, I already said somewhere that I like to develop in the direction of analytics (_there is something incredible about it_) and this repository reflects the main typed request that I use almost every day.
+Hello, I already said somewhere that I like to develop in the direction of analytics (_there is something incredible about it_) and this repository reflects the main typed requests that I use almost every day.
 In fact, there are many more of them, but I think these are the templates that cover the overwhelming amount of testing.

 In the first, I'll tell you a little about the DBMS.
 My experience is based on the work of ClickHouse, which is described by the OLAP (_On-Line Analytical Processing_) model.
 This model is denormalized and focuses on the speed of sampling and financial analytical calculations.
 Responses to SQL-request take the format of a columnar data structure.